 "Although OSHA could potentially use this data for enforcement action, unless incident rates are consistently high for a small company over a number of years, they will not normally target particular industries or companies for enforcement action," New Mexico Mutual, a provider of medical benefits for injured workers, explained in a report.

 Total Case Incident Rates differ from industry to industry; with certain industries having a significantly higher risk than others.
 Many organizations compare themselves to other organizations with the same NAICS code to determine a good TCIR/TRIR score.
 Overall, the United State Bureau of Labor Statistics (BLS) reports a TCIR of 2.9 cases per 100 full-time equivalent workers for private industry in 2016.

 However, the BLS reports for 2016 also include multiple high risk industries with TCIR rates between 13 and 7.
 Veterinary services led private industry with the highest TCIR in 2016 with a rate of 12.3.
 The light truck and utility vehicle manufacturing industry had a TCIR rate of 7.7 in 2016.

 How can safety software help?

 IndustrySafe's Incidents Module helps companies gather essential incident-related data and then analyze it for trends or problems.
 Any range of incident, injury or illness can be tracked through this software, allowing your users to generate reliable OSHA 300, 300A and 301 logs to keep in compliance with OSHA recordkeeping regulations.
-To learn more about how we can help keep your workers safe, contact us today, or visit our website for more information!
+To learn more about how IndustrySafe EHS Management Software can help you generate incident rates, contact us today, or sign up for a free demo of the software.